Ali Al-Busaidi: Style of play

-Ali Al-Busaidi plays both an attacking role and a defensive role, most often playing as a left-back or as a winger, and is known in particular for his pace, dribbling, crossing and ability on free kicks.
+Al-Busaidi plays both an attacking role and a defensive role, most often playing as a left-back or as a winger, and is known in particular for his pace, dribbling, crossing and ability on free kicks.
 He is able to play on the left wing as well through the center of the pitch, making him a versatile attacker as well as defender.
 From a tactical standpoint, he usually plays in a free role, often drifting from the left wing into the centre when moving off the ball.
 Ali is known to be mentally sharp, with good vision and positioning, often predicting certain plays; he also possesses quick reactions, opportunism, balance, and agility.
 Although left-footed, he is also able to control the ball and cross well with his right foot.